‘A Repentant Catholic’ is an exploration into the heart of Catholic theology as a way of assenting into the Catholic faith.

 However another major problem was my own ignorance of the richness of Catholic theology* itself, and the profound truths it has about Christ coming to redeem a rather dysfunctional world.
 Starting with how Christ can enter into, and heal, my own dysfunction.

 I am academically trained to appreciate good literature reviews.
 Therefore this blog is a haphazard review of different theological books on Catholocism.
 It is my hope that this intellectual exploration of Catholic theology will help me overcome my many misunderstandings about God.
 To finally understand, and appreciate, who God has revealed Himself to be.
-And through getting to know Him, develop a genuine, trusting, and loving relationship with Him.
+And through getting to know Him, develop a genuine and trusting relationship with Him.

 What does it mean to “Repent, and believe the Good News” (Mark 1:15)?
 This is the question I hope to answer here.